Rodolfo Castro Player Props: Pirates vs. Padres

 Rodolfo Castro At The Plate

-- Castro is batting .240 with seven doubles, six home runs and 18 walks.
+- Castro is hitting .235 with seven doubles, six home runs and 18 walks.

-- Castro has driven in a run in 12 games this year (19.0%), including seven games with more than one RBI (11.1%).
-He has also driven in three or more of his team's runs in two contests.
+- In 18.8% of his games this year, Castro has driven in at least one run.
+In seven of those games (10.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 13 games this year (20.6%), including multiple runs in five games.
+- In 13 of 64 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.